Heating, Ventilation, Air-Conditioning/Refrigeration - IET

 Minimum Attendance Requirement: 70%

-Basic Skills Entrance/Exit Requirements: Student's competency in computation (mathematics) and communication (reading/language arts) is pre-assessed; required basic skills grade levels are: Computation - 10 and Communication - 9.
+Basic Skills Exit Requirement for Program Completion: Student's competency in computation (mathematics) and communication (reading/language arts) is assessed; required basic skills grade levels are: Computation - 10 and Communication - 9.

 Pinellas Technical College proudly partners with